ChainGangChase/cgc-art/README.md

 # art
 _____
-This repo contains the source art, packed textures, and atlas data files for the game.
+This repo contains the source art, packed sprites, and .atlas data files for the game.
 The [ChainGangChase/game](https://github.com/ChainGangChase/game) project build scripts will reference the files from `/package/assets` when building the game.

 ### Project Overview
 ```